 What a beautiful human being!

 I decided to share this story with you because it felt so meaningful to me.
-Unexpected kindness and connection with a “stranger” created a very spiritual experience that filled my heart with joy.
+Unexpected compassion and connection with a “stranger” created a very spiritual experience that filled my soul with a joyful peace.

 PSS – If you want to be open to more joy and meaningful interactions in your life, but you’re not sure how, let’s talk about life coaching together.
 Contact me.
 I can help!